This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-Note: The dough may look lumpy at first but will smooth out after kneading.
+Note: The dough may look lumpy—it will smooth out during kneading.

-• Transfer the dough to a lightly floured surface and knead for about 3 minutes until it’s smooth and elastic.
-Add flour sparingly if the dough is too sticky.
+• Knead the Dough: Transfer the dough to a lightly floured surface and knead for about 3 minutes until smooth and elastic.
+Add flour only if needed.

-• Lightly grease a large bowl, place the dough inside, and turn it to coat with oil.
-Cover and let it rise in a warm, draft-free space for about 30 minutes, or until it doubles in size.
+• Let the Dough Rise: Place the dough in a lightly greased bowl, turn it to coat, and cover.
+Let rise in a warm, draft-free spot for about 30 minutes, or until doubled in size.

-• Once risen, punch down the dough to release air.
-Transfer it to a floured surface and shape it into a circle or press it into a greased small rectangular pan.
+• Shape the Dough: Punch down the dough, then transfer it to a floured surface.
+Shape into a 12-inch circle or press into a greased 9×13-inch pan.

-Pro Tip: If the dough resists shaping, let it rest under a kitchen towel for 10 minutes before continuing.
+Pro Tip: If the dough resists shaping, cover and let it rest for 10 minutes.

 Notes

-• Bake and Freeze for Later: Want to prep ahead?
-Bake your pizza crust, let it cool completely, then wrap it tightly in plastic wrap and freeze.
-When ready to enjoy, thaw the crust as the oven preheats, add toppings, and bake for about 15 minutes.
+• Freeze for Later: Bake the crust, let it cool, then wrap and freeze.
+When ready to use, thaw while the oven preheats, add toppings, and bake for about 15 minutes.

 Note: This recipe provides instructions for making pizza dough with active dry yeast.
 If you’re using instant yeast, the process is slightly different: